s24399-pj/DataAnalyticsTool/README.md

 # Data Analysis Tool - Aleksander Opałka - s24399

 ## Overview
-This python data analysis tool with functionalities for loading datasets, performing data wrangling operations, and conducting exploratory data analysis.
+This python data analysis tool is a program with functionalities designed for loading datasets, performing data wrangling operations, and conducting exploratory data analysis.
- The project includes a command-line user interface for interacting with the tool.
+ The project includes a command-line user interface for interacting with the tool (implementing Singleton design pattern)

 ## Modules